Best budget telescopes under $500 2024: Great telescopes that won't break the bank

 Optics: The Celestron Powerseeker 127EQ uses a spherical mirror with additional optical elements to correct the resulting distortions, which increases the telescope's focal length and allows Celestron to squeeze 1000mm of focal length into a 440mm tube.
 This is great from a handling perspective but does entail some optical compromise, with the resulting images being a little dimmer than they otherwise could be.

 Accessories: The telescope comes with an aluminum tripod, the 20mm erecting eyepiece mentioned above, a 4mm higher-power eyepiece and a 3x Barlow lens.
-Whilst the combined 4mm and 3x Barlow lens can theoretically give up to 750x magnification, you'll find that the usable magnification is more limited in practice.
+While the combined 4mm and 3x Barlow lens can theoretically give up to 750x magnification, you'll find that the usable magnification is more limited in practice.

-Quality of build: The German equatorial mount is well-engineered, and the aluminum tripod felt reassuringly sturdy, though some accessories like the finderscope had a bit of a plastic feel.
-Overall, it's well-built for the price, but requires better-quality eyepieces to get the best results.
+Quality of build: The German equatorial mount is well-engineered, and the aluminum tripod felt reassuringly sturdy, though some accessories, like the finderscope, had a bit of a plastic feel.
+Overall, it's well-built for the price but requires better-quality eyepieces to get the best results.

 Swipe to scroll horizontally